api-economy-axiom4

 Note: This is not intended to be an argument that every organization should have a fully public open developer program.
 In many cases that goal wouldn’t meet business objectives nor would it provide value.
 Instead, the axiom states that becoming a provider to some kind of audience – typically a subset or superset of an organization’s existing customer base, or a new one they wish to address – is the important focus.
 A fully public open API is simply the mechanism to reach a particular type of customer base.

-This is the fourth Axiom in this series, the whole post read at 3scale.
+This is the fourth Axiom in this series.
 If you have some questions about the usage of Application Programming Interface in eCommerce and wonder how API2Cart can help to improve your business, schedule a consultation with our representative to dispel all dizzying issues.

 Related Articles